 The County formed a Steering Committee, which was responsible for key decisions during the plan update.
 This committee sent a letter to the Mayor of each municipality within the County.
 The Mayors and local officials selected a single individual to represent the town in the broader process.
 This person was the point of contact for the plan update, but worked with other municipal employees, consultants, volunteers, and other stakeholders throughout the planning process.
 This collection of participants, considered the local planning committee, is listed below.
-The committee was responsible for various decisions that informed the development of this appendix, including: prioritizing the natural hazards that can affect the community, reviewing and prioritizing the mitigation actions that are included in Table 11-1, and informing community leaders about the status of the County mitigation plan update, including this appendix
+The committee was responsible for various decisions that informed the development of this appendix, including: prioritizing the natural hazards that can affect the community, reviewing and prioritizing the mitigation action, and informing community leaders about the status of the County mitigation plan update, including this appendix.